Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 ## Log Tree

-An inclusion proof for a single leaf in a log tree is given by providing the copath values of a leaf.
-Similarly, a bulk inclusion proof for any number of leaves is given by providing the fewest node values that can be hashed together with the specified leaves to produce the root value.
+The inclusion of some leaf in a tree head, or consistency between two tree heads, is proven by providing the smallest set of intermediate nodes from the log tree that allows the user to compute the tree's root hash from the leaf or other intermediate node values they already have.
 Such a proof is encoded as:

 ~~~ tls-presentation
 opaque NodeValue<Hash.Nh>;